-of the Bell-CHSH inequality must have acted within the past lightcone of either quasar emission event.
-Only within those spacetime regions could the local-realist mechanism have altered or previewed the bit that we would later receive on Earth, and shared that information (at or below the speed of light) with other elements of our experimental apparatus, such as the source of entangled particles or the detectors on the other side of our experiment [31, 38].
+Neglecting (for the moment) any possible effects from inhomogeneities along the lines of sight between the quasar emission events and our receipt of the cosmic photons on Earth, we assume that any local-realist mechanism that could have engineered the observed violations of the Bell-CHSH inequality must have acted within the past lightcone of either quasar emission event.
+Only within those spacetime regions could the local-realist mechanism have altered or previewed the bit that we would later receive on Earth, and shared that information (at or below the speed of light) with other elements of our experimental apparatus, such as the source of entangled particles or the detectors on the other side of our experiment [1, 10].
 For pair 1, any such local-realist mechanism is constrained to have acted no more recently than $t{\rm lb} = 7.78$ Gyr ago, while for pair 2 the constraint is $t{\rm lb} = 3.22$ Gyr ago.